kazuar/kazuar.github.io/_posts/2016-12-29-visualize-trip-with-flask-and-mapbox.md

 {% endhighlight %}

-That's it, the server's ready for run, open command line console and run the start.sh file:
+That's it, the server is ready to run!

+Open the command line console and run the **`start.sh`** file:

 {% highlight bash %}